mike-flower/duke/README.md

 #### Resource summary

 Myriad runtimes are from v2.2.0 benchmarks (full mode, 12c / 64G).
-Slim mode (`--trim FALSE --waterfall FALSE`) reduces runtimes by ~5–30% depending on sample count.
+Slim mode (see run modes table above) reduces runtimes by ~5–30% depending on sample count.
 Kathleen runtimes are indicative estimates only — no benchmark data has been collected on Kathleen.

 | Dataset size | Samples | Cluster | Cores | Memory/core | tmpfs | Runtime (full) | Runtime (slim) |
 |--------------|--------:|---------|------:|------------:|------:|:--------------:|:--------------:|